 How to Use the Information

-Before you ask your employer for a raise, or quit your job because you feel you’re being underpaid, check out the going rate for your job on one or more of these sites first.
+Before you ask your employer for a raise, or start looking for a new job because you feel you’re being underpaid, check out the going rate for your job on one or more of these sites first.
 And if you are being underpaid, these may give you the third party justification to ask for more money.
 Keep in mind, this information will vary across each tool.
 And there may be other factors that affect your salary.
 So don’t jump to conclusions if something doesn’t seem to add up right away.
 Try to look deeper into your situation, compare notes with friends or colleagues, and consider the total value of your compensation package, including your other pay and benefits.

 You can also use the information in these tools to help you decide if a college degree will be worth it in the long run, or if you should continue down your current career path.